MuellerNico/PolyMorph/README.md

 A standard usage produces 3 types of output files:
 - A series of ``.vtp`` frames representing the polygon ensemble to be visualized in ParaView.
 - A series of ``.vts`` frames representing the grid of the finite difference solver to visualized in the same ParaView session.
-- ``simulation.cfg`` saves all parameters set in const.h in text format for reproducibility.
+- ``simulation.cfg`` saves all parameters set in param.h in text format for reproducibility.
 - Optionally, a ``.off`` file saving the polygon ensemble at a certain time point (e.g. at the end of a simulation run) to later load as the input/starting point of another simulation.

 ## Usage
-To customize the simulation for your application scenario, set the desired parameters in ``const.h`` and adjust other properties such as boundary conditions, reaction term, concentration effects on cell behavior, etc. inside ``main.cpp``.
+To customize the simulation for your application scenario, set the desired parameters in ``param.h`` and adjust other properties such as boundary conditions, reaction term, concentration effects on cell behavior, etc. inside ``main.cpp``.
 The program was designed with the intent, that the user only has to work with these two files.